If …

 Your Call?

-Which of today’s two featured crane colt images is the strongest?
-Why did you make your choice?
+Which of today’s five wind against sun images do you think is the strongest?
+Why do you like it?

 What’s Up?